ademiroliveira/selfcustody/README.md

    python -m unittest discover
    ```

-## Running the FastAPI news digest service
+## Running the FastAPI news digest service (separate package)

-The repository now ships a simple FastAPI app that assembles a daily news digest from NewsAPI data and (optionally) scores articles with an LLM.
+The repository now ships a standalone `newsdigest` package that assembles a daily news digest from NewsAPI data and (optionally) scores articles with an LLM.
+Keep it isolated from wallet code by installing the `news` extra into a separate virtual environment if desired.

 1. Export the required environment variables: